zizipizi/CircleSpawnAlgorithm/README.md

 y = sin((360/F)*(FIndex)*R)
 z = 0;

+Where:
-where F = number of point in a circle
+F = number of point in a circle
 FIndex = index of current point
 R = radius